Abba-Onoja/Abuja-Rental-Prediction-With-Streamlit/README.md

 > ⚠️ **Note:** First load may take 15–30 seconds as the app wakes up from inactivity (free tier).
 Refresh if needed!

-This project is an end-to-end rental market analytics and price prediction tool for Abuja, Nigeria's Federal Capital Territory.
-Renters, investors, and property professionals can explore median rent prices across Abuja Municipal Area Council(AMAC) districts, discover pricing patterns by property type and bedroom count, and get data-driven rent estimates through a trained machine learning model — all from a single interactive Streamlit dashboard.
+This project is an end-to-end rental market analytics and price prediction tool for Abuja Municipal Area Council(AMAC), the high-demand political and economic hub of Nigeria's capital city.
+Renters, investors, and property professionals can explore median rent prices across Abuja Municipal Area Council(AMAC) districts, discover pricing patterns by property type and bedroom count, and get data-driven rent estimates through a trained machine learning model all from a single interactive Streamlit dashboard.

 ---